Good for: arty accessories and soft furnishings

 Good for: amusing oddities

-Selling ghoulish-sounding sweets such as ‘Fang Floss’ and ‘Cubed Earwax’, plus stationery, t-shirts and letterpress cards, this inspired east London store feels like something JK Rowling might have dreamed up.
+Selling ghoulish-sounding sweets such as ‘Fang Floss’ and ‘A Vague Sense of Unease’, plus stationery, t-shirts and letterpress cards, this inspired east London store feels like something JK Rowling might have dreamed up.
 In fact, its takings help fund the Ministry of Stories, a charity co-founded by Nick Hornby that provides writing workshops and coaching for youngsters.

 Good for: fancy footwear

-Not all girls are Barbie-pink glitter fiends, and those who aren’t will appreciate the relaxed, boyish clothing, eclectic jewellery and pastel ceramics sold at Pam Pam.
-With a front room dedicated entirely to women’s trainers, it’s the ideal shopping destination for anyone who isn’t a girly-girl.
+Not all girls are Barbie-pink glitter fiends, and those who aren’t will appreciate the relaxed, boxy clothing, eclectic jewellery and pastel ceramics sold at Pam Pam.
+With a front room dedicated entirely to women’s trainers, it’s the ideal shopping destination for trainer-savvy women.

 Best for: utilitarian-yet-stylish gifts

-If you’re shopping for a design-savvy, hipster-ish chum, it’s worth sticking your head into Labour and Wait.
+If you’re shopping for a design-loving chum, it’s worth sticking your head into Labour and Wait.
 Think toolboxes, pocket knives, can openers and the like mixed up with plaid shirts, Welsh tapestry, enamelware and all manner of charmingly-packaged condiments (never has a jar of mustard looked so enticing).
-You may leave clutching a bag of Beer Bread Mix, a hand rake, bird call, or packet of Portuguese tomato seeds, wondering how you can feasibly pass it off as a Christmas present.
+You may leave clutching a Japanese ladle wondering how you can feasibly pass it off as a Christmas present.

 Good for: distraction-free literature